 Another study in the journal Circulation found that for people who had one heart attack, taking NSAIDs increased their risk of death by nearly 60% and risk of a second heart attack by 30%!

-Fetal exposure to acetaminophen (Tylenol) increases risk of neurodevelopmental problems and endocrine disruption.
-Acetaminophen may be linked to emotional and behavior problems, ADHD and autism if used during pregnancy.
+Acetaminophen and Pregnancy.
+Fetal exposure to acetaminophen (Tylenol) increases risk of neuro-developmental problems and endocrine disruption.
+Acetaminophen use is linked to emotional and behavior problems, ADHD and autism if used during pregnancy.

 Never give acetaminophen-containing medications to your child or take it while pregnant or breastfeeding.